sicaaa/talking-tree/README.md

 To get started, download Python on macOS: <br>
 https://www.python.org <br>

-- first, open the terminal and make sure you are using the correct Python installation: `python3 --version`
+- open the terminal and make sure you are using the correct Python installation: `python3 --version`
 - upgrade pip `python3 -m pip install --upgrade pip`

-### instal python packages
+### install python packages
 Then, install additional packages via the terminal by using pip or pip3:<br>

 - install faster-whisper package for fast speech-to-text `pip3 install faster-whisper`